tobyweston/essential_acceptance_testing/manuscript/part2/questions.md

 Keeping the testing process fast enough that it does not become a huge burden and the tests relevant and fresh enough?

 Easier answer for greenfield projects, much harder for existing code bases.

+## How do you map acceptance tests to stories in say JIRA?

 ## How does applying acceptance testing techniques help us focus on reducing complexity?